 There was a big delay one morning that I think had to do with the playing

 of the tape that the kidnappers made with JJ.
-Obviously, the presecution
+Obviously, the prosecution

-would have liked to play the whole thing, and the defence, nothing.
+would have liked to play the whole thing, and the defense, nothing.
 It

 turned out that there was a tiny bit of English at the end - as the